sandeep-guntuku/Medical-Expenses-Prediction/README.md

 ## Data Source:
 • The dataset has been sourced from kaggle.com and on GitHub.
-• This data file includes all needed information to find out more about age, gender, smoking behavior and necessary metrics to make predictions and draw conclusions.
+<br />• This data file includes all needed information to find out more about age, gender, smoking behavior and necessary metrics to make predictions and draw conclusions.
-• Link to the dataset: https://github.com/stedy/Machine-Learning-with-R- datasets/blob/master/insurance.csv
+<br />• Link to the dataset: https://github.com/stedy/Machine-Learning-with-R- datasets/blob/master/insurance.csv

 The dataset contains information on 1,338 patients.
 It includes the following features:
 <br />• Age: Patient's age